Evacuation plan – Planning to bug out during an emergency

 Don’t forget to print out vehicle, and walking routes (hiking trails, railroad tracks, side roads etc… should all be considered).

 Your evacuation bag should be designed around your family, your climate, and your health.
-There is no one-size fits all survival bag, so you need to be especially careful when choosing what items you pack, and make sure you customize your bag for your unique needs.
+There is no one-size fits all bag, so you need to be especially careful when choosing what items you pack, and make sure you customize your bag for your unique needs.

 Where will you go?